Snow Monkeys: Social Life & Status

 All males will eventually leave the group they were born into when they mature.
-Some are faster than others and leave upon early maturation, a year of 5~6, others like to stay a youngling for a long time and leave when they are about 10.
+Some are faster than others and leave upon early maturation around their fifth or sixth years of life, while others stay younger or longer and leave around ten years of age.

 They might join a new group or continue to roam the world alone for a bit.
 Solitary males will however, look for a female during mating season and try to scare the other males away from the females.

 If they have mated with one of the females of the group, they will stay with the group after the mating and become a member of the troop.
 That is, until they feel like it is time to move away again.
 Most males join and leave several groups in their life.

 With the Japanese macaques, females bond together.
 While males leave the troop upon maturation, females stay with the same group for their entire life and have a close relationship with their female family members – mothers, grandmothers, sisters and offspring.

 There are a great many more females in a troop than there are males.
 They take care of each other and watch each other’s back when foraging for food or sleeping.

 Female rank is determined by lineage and the children take over the rank of their mother.